hamidghaedi/scRNA_seq-analysis/README.md

-There are a number of tools that one may use to assign cell type to a cluster.
-However almost non of them at the time of writing can help with bladder tissue.
-So I have to looked up for genes in the [PanglaoDB](https://panglaodb.se/index.html) database manually and assign cell type to each cluster.
-So to do this job in a more efficient way, lets first identify which markers are associated to more clusters, then assign cell type to those clusters.
+There are a number of tools that one may use to assign cell types to a cluster.
+However almost none of them at the time of writing can help with bladder tissue.
+So I have to look up genes in the [PanglaoDB](https://panglaodb.se/index.html) database manually and assign cell type to each cluster.
+So to do this job in a more efficient way, let's first identify which markers are associated with more clusters, then assign cell type to those clusters.

 ``` r
 top10_mod <- data.frame(unclass(table(top10$gene, top10$cluster_id)))